 What to see in the Casentino area

-Easily reached from Florence on the A1 motorway, Casentino is north of Arezzo.
+Easily reached from Florence on the scenic SR70, the Casentino is north of Arezzo.
 It is a prosperous part of Eastern Tuscany, famous for its goldsmiths and wool products.
-Among its guests it counted San Francesco and the father of the Italian language, Dante Alighieri.
+Among its guests it counted Saint Francis and the father of the Italian language, Dante Alighieri.

 Highlights of Casentino: